kiranbakale/Git-Cheat/README.md

 - make sure you have git installed or [download-here](https://git-scm.com/downloads)
 - Get started with Git Bash
 ### First create a directory
-- Git will create a directory in C disk C:/Users/user/dirname
+- Git will create a folder in C disk C:/Users/user/dirname
 ```
 mkdir directoryname
 ```
 ### Initialise the directory
 - Git will initialise the directory in C disk C:/Users/user/dirname/.git/
 ```
-git init!
+git init
 ```
 ### Moving our files to staging area
 - Typing following command files will be moved to staging area